 containment is kind of containment plus.
 It's more than the old US strategy

 of trying to contain the Soviet Union during the Cold War.
-Remember, for
+Remember, for the

 last 10 years, the United States has been flying warplanes over Iraq almost

-every day in the two no-fly zones, southern Iraq and northern Iraq, that
+every day in the two no-fly zones, southern Iraq and northern Iraq, that take

 a pretty big chunk of that country.
 In addition, we've had US Navy ships at